Synixe/Documents/rules.md

 ## 7.2 - Campaigns
 There can only be a single campaign or persistent mission at one time.
 Executive Board approval is required to run a campaign.
 The primary Friday timeslot can not be used for campaigns.

+## 7.3 - Training
+Any member may become a MakerInTraining after participating in at least 3 sanctioned events.
+They will be given access to the mission making resources and MissionMakers will help them learn how Synixe makes our missions.

+Once the Executive Board feel a MakerInTraining is ready to host a sanctioned event they can create a mission.
+It must be reviewed by atleast one MissionMaker and approved by a member of the Executive Board that is a MissionMaker before being hosted.
+At least 2 members of the Executive Board must be present at the event.

+After hosting a mission, a majority vote is required in a meeting of the Executive Board on whether the MakerInTraining will join the mission making team.
+If denied, they will remain in training and do another mission.
+If accepted, the Executive Board will announce the succession.

 <hr/>

 # Rule 8 - Names